Full disclosure: This post contains affiliate links. ?

 But even forgetting this for a moment, most culture presented in the photos screams U.S.A.

-In one image for example someone is presented a big jug of water in a restaurant.
-They don’t do that here in Amsterdam.
 I can't imagine how many culturally irrelevant aspects of photos there are once you compare it to non-western cultures!

 There's a good reason they do this, which brings me to my biggest pet peeve of all with Rosetta Stone:

 When I was getting the live video tour, I noticed that the content of the lesson was exactly the same in Swedish as it was in Dutch.
 I asked about this and it was confirmed that it's the same in Chinese, Spanish, French, Italian, German, Japanese, Russian or other very different languages.

 When something is drastically different, they do take that into account.
 For example, one lesson showed me how to distinguish two Dutch words for “family” depending on if it's immediate or broader.